smorello87/teaching-omeka/lessons.md

 Following a theoretical introduction to metadata and its ethics (please refer to the [Intro to Omeka workshop](https://github.com/GCDigitalFellows/omeka/blob/v2.0-smorello-edits/frontmatter.md)), consider developing shared metadata guidelines for your archive with your students.

-Once you have settled on a schema and developed shared criteria to compile it, consider [populating  a spreadsheet in class with metadata](https://omekagym.omeka.net/items/show/526) for some sample items.
+Once you have settled on a schema and developed shared criteria to compile it, consider [populating  a spreadsheet in class](https://omekagym.omeka.net/items/show/526) for some sample items.

 ## Copyright and licensing